johnmosesman/blog/postgres_functions/postgres_functions.md

 Photo.where("data->'images'->'thumbnail'->>'url' = 'http://some_url.com'").first
 ```

-Notice we use the `->` to return objects so we can continue to search inside of them, into we get to the final result where it's ok to use `->>` to return text.
+We use the `->` operator to keep returning objects until we reach the final attribute where it's ok to use `->>` to return as text.

 ### Find all photos with a specific hashtag